owcer/code-api/README.md

 /**
  * Set a player's other-entity setting for every player in the game.
+ * For example `api.setEveryoneSettingForPlayer(playerId, "canSee", false, true)` will make it so playerId can't see any player
- * includeNewJoiners=true means that the player will have the setting applied to new joiners.
+ * includeNewJoiners = true means that the playerId will have this OtherEntitySetting applied for all new joiners.
  *
  * @param {PlayerId} playerId
  * @param {Setting} settingName